FGK-PASMAS/FGK_PASMAS_backend/README.md

 docker-compose -f docker-compose-ssl.yaml up -d
 ```

+### OpenAPI Documentation

+In addition to the backend application, a Redocly (OpenAPI) server runs on port 8000, providing the API specification.
+This can be useful for understanding the available endpoints and their usage.
+If not needed, this server can be removed from the Docker Compose configuration.

 ## Additional Notes
 Please note that PasMAs is still under development but is currently not actively maintained by the original authors.